 - Fine-Mesh Strainer

 - Citrus Juicer

 How To Make Watermelon Mint Mojito

 Peel a 1 lb (500 g) watermelon and cut it into 1-inch cubes.
-We need approximately 0.6 lb (300 g) of cubed melon.
+You need approximately 0.6 lb (300 g) of cubed melon.
 Chill the cubes for a few hours before making the drink.

 Strain the juice through a fine-mesh strainer in a bowl or a pitcher.
-Press with the back of a ladle to get maximum juice.
+Press with the back of a spoon to get maximum juice.
 Discard the pulp.
 Straining the juice gives a clear drink.

 Wash the mint leaves and juice the limes.
 Cut 2-3 limes into roundels.

-Gather all the remaining ingredients like sugar, chilled club soda, and lime juice.
+Gather all the remaining ingredients, like sugar, chilled club soda, and lime juice.

 Make The Cocktail

 Add ¼ cup of mint leaves to a large pitcher and muddle them using a muddler or the end of a wooden spoon.